Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data

 The second part of the model for type $h$ dropout is the likelihood of time to dropout:

-where $\boldsymbol\theta_3$ represents the model parameters and as previously defined, $I_1(h)$ and $I_2(h)$ are indicator functions.
-These likelihood functions define a competing risk model for subject $i$.
+where $\boldsymbol\theta_3$ represents the model parameters, and $I_1(h)$ and $I_2(h)$ are indicator functions as previously defined.
+These likelihood functions collectively define a competing risk model for subject $i$.

-The models defined in equations (\ref{f6}) and (\ref{f9}) offer a flexible regression structure that accommodates a variety of dropout patterns.
-For priors, we suggest that commonly used uninformative or minimally informative priors are sufficient.
-In conclusion, by combining models (\ref{f2}) and (\ref{f3}) for observed outcomes with constraints (\ref{f4}) and models (\ref{f6}) and (\ref{f9}) for dropout patterns, we can effectively analyze the magnitude data in the face of multiple causes of informative dropout.
+The models defined in equations (\ref{f6}) and (\ref{f9}) provide a flexible regression structure capable of accommodating various dropout patterns.
+For their priors, we suggest that commonly used uninformative or minimally informative priors are sufficient.
+In conclusion, by combining models (\ref{f2}), (\ref{f3})and (\ref{f3-2}) for observed outcomes with constraints (\ref{f4}), and models (\ref{f6}) and (\ref{f9}) for dropout patterns, we can effectively analyze magnitude data while accounting for multiple causes of informative dropout.